-The VYOA’s Endangered Instruments Program is a subsidized private lesson program encouraging students to play those instruments that are typically difficult to recruit for our orchestras (currently including string bass, French horn, trombone and bassoon).
-EIP is open to new students who are not yet in private instruction and to VYOA students interested in moving to one of these instruments.
+The VYOA’s Endangered Instruments Program (EIP) is a subsidized private lesson program encouraging students to play those instruments that are typically difficult to recruit for our orchestras (currently including string bass, French horn, trombone and bassoon).
+EIP is open to new students who are not yet in private instruction or to VYOA students interested in moving to one of these instruments.

 Mia Fritze, French Horn

 Mia Fritze joined the staff of the Vermont Youth Orchestra in 2005 as Office Manager, switching over to Operations Assistant in 2011.
 She received her BA in Music Education from Concordia College in Moorhead, MN and an MM in Horn Performance from Northern Illinois University.
 Mia teaches horn lessons in Colchester and Montpelier as well as at Middlebury College and continues to play as a member of the Burlington Chamber Orchestra.
 When not busy with something musical, she can be found playing in the mountains or experimenting with film and digital photography.